 FEEL ICELAND IS MAKING THE MOST OF EVERY CATCH

 While strolling the aisles in an Icelandic grocery store or pharmacy, you can't help but notice all the colorful labels of drinks and other products infused with collagen.
 While you have probably heard of collagen, perhaps you can't quite recall what it is and where it comes from?
 For those of you who are not biologically minded, collagen is the main structural protein found in skin and other connective tissues and is widely used in a purified form.
 Collagen production peaks around the age of 25 and declines slowly.
 Globally, collagen products, powders, and infused products have seen a surge in popularity as they are used as nutritional supplements for bones, joints, and skin toning.

 Feel Iceland was started by two Icelandic friends, Hrönn Margrét Magnúsdóttir and Kristín Ýr Pétursdóttir.
 Both were looking for a healthier and more sustainably sourced collagen supplement to help them feel and perform their best.
-Most collagen is sourced from animals such as chickens, pigs, and cattle and is often of unknown origin.
+Most collagen is sourced from chickens, pigs, and cattle and is often of unknown origin.
 Here is where Feel Iceland identified an innovative opportunity.
-They source their collagen from the skins of wild-caught fish—mainly cod—that are sustainably caught in Iceland's cold North Atlantic waters.
+They source their collagen from the skins of wild-caught fish—mainly cod—sustainably caught in Iceland's cold North Atlantic waters.

 Best of all, the skins are a by-product of fish processing and had little market value but were ideal for producing high-quality, safe collagen with no genetically modified materials.